Yiling-Huo/yiling-huo.github.io/_posts/2023-02-06-how-to-build-your-personal-website-using-github-pages-and-jekyll.md

 #### In the command prompt, go to your local directory for your website (the one we just cloned from Github).

-Upon opening a command prompt, you will be locatd to one of your local drives.
+Upon opening a command prompt, you will be located to one of your local drives.
 If your directory is not in the same drive, simply put `<Drive>:` in the command line (then press enter) to move to the correct drive.

 Then, type `cd <your directory>` to go to your directory.